 Lincoln Children’s Zoo’s snow leopards, Everest and Ranney, have been guest favorites since their arrival at the Zoo in 2015.
 The expansion creates space for another critically endangered big cat — tigers.
 “We want a big cat experience so amazing that people walk away with a wow moment,” President & CEO John Chapo said.
-That “wow” moment will come in the form of a tiger encounter and habitat area that allows guests to get a firsthand look at these amazing animals.

 The tiger habitat features several viewing and encounter points, an expansive area of rockwork for the tigers to roam and a water feature where they can play.
 An indoor habitat that features zookeeper training space and behind-the-scenes experiences is also planned.